GarmanGroup/RABDAM/README.md

 `python rabdam.py -f XXXX` / `python rabdam.py -f path/to/pdb_file.pdb` / `python rabdam.py -f path/to/mmcif_file.cif`

-It is possible to specify more than one PDB and / or mmCif files for analysis following the `-f` flag, *e.g.*:
+It is possible to specify more than one PDB and / or mmCIF files for analysis following the `-f` flag, *e.g.*:

 `python rabdam.py –f path/to/pdb_file_1.pdb path/to/mmcif_file_2.cif path/to/pdb_file_3.pdb`